JustinWaiz/WebEng_TA_MERN_ToDo/project/openpoints.md

   - beautify Auth page
   - Logout button (done)
   - Drag & drop to reorder tasks no longer working
-  - Use of other icon for toggle button
+  - Use of more clearly icon for toggle button
   - complete tasks without opening modal

 Functions / Topics: